Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Breathe deeply and steadily throughout the exercise.

-3. Stretching of the Back of the Arm
+3. Stretching the Back of the Arm

 Starting position

-How to complete the exercise
+How to do the exercise

-• Raise your right arm.
+• Lift your right arm.

-• Apply slight downward pressure.
+• Apply a gentle downward pressure.

 • Hold this position for 30 seconds.